-Learn, network, and help develop the League’s legislative platform on these specific issues by joining your colleagues in serving on a 2014 LMC task force.
+Learn, network, and help develop the League’s legislative platform on these specific issues by joining your colleagues in serving on an LMC task force.
 The League has three task forces: the Development Finance Task Force (formerly the TIF Task Force), the Elections Task Force, and the Telecommunications Task Force.

 Who can be on a task force?